asispts/xsintilla/README.md

 # xsintilla - Xojo Plugin

 **xsintilla** is a text editor control based on [Scintilla](https://www.scintilla.org/) for [Xojo](https://xojo.com/) programming environment.
-The control is developed by using Xojo Plugins SDK v13 and Scintilla v3.7.6
+Developed by using Xojo Plugins SDK v13 and Scintilla v3.7.6

 ## How to build
-In order to build the control, simply run `make` at the command line in the repository root directory.
+Run `make` to build the control.

 ## License
 Released under [Apache-2.0 License](https://opensource.org/licenses/Apache-2.0).
 See [LICENSE](https://github.com/pattisahusiwa/xsintilla/blob/master/LICENSE) file for more details.